RossConsulting/Hedera-React-Micropayments-Widget/README.md

 ## Including the widget in your project

-_The project is not currently available as a node module._
+_The project is not currently available as a node module, but will shortly be._

 An example usage is included in this repo.